timazateev/Challenge.LargeFileSort/README.md

 2. **Logs:**

-   - Both tools log their operations to a file named `sort_log.txt`.
+   - Both tools log their operations to a file named after the output file with the `.log` extension (e.g., `largeFile.txt.log`, `sortedFile.txt.log`).
 Logs include timestamps and details of each step.

 3. **Performance Considerations:**